Cheng-Yu-Sun/Collapsible-codings-sigma-pattern/README.md

 ## Notes on computation

-The simulation scripts may take time because Gaussian process models are fitted repeatedly.
+The simulation scripts may take some time because Gaussian process models are fitted repeatedly.

 The regular-design search scripts, especially those for Tables 2 and 3, may also be computationally intensive.
-The intermediate `.rds` files are saved to avoid losing search results during long runs.
+Intermediate `.rds` files are saved to avoid losing search results during long runs.

 ## License